QUICKguils/kom_rk/README.md

 ```matlab
 run src\main.m
 ```
-The execution of this main function add all the project files to the matlab path, for the current matlab session.
-Assuming that the top level directory path is called `rootDir`, it is still possible to add the project files manually to the matlab path:
+The execution of this main function add all the project files to the MATLAB path, for the current MATLAB session.
+Assuming that the top level directory path is called `rootDir`, it is still possible to add the project files manually to the MATLAB path:
 ```matlab
 addpath(genpath(rootDir));
 ```